 Sugar

 Sugar causes systemic inflammation, elevated glucose levels, and increased insulin production.
-Sugar can be found in products such as peanut butter, oatmeal, ketchup, salad dressings, and more.
-Sugar is linked to health issues including diabetes, heart disease, obesity, and depression.
+It is found in peanut butter, oatmeal, ketchup, and salad dressings.
+Sugar is linked to several health issues, including diabetes, heart disease, obesity, and depression.
 Furthermore, it can cause a host of symptoms like:

 - Abdominal Cramps